C2SP/C2SP/XAES-256-GCM.md

 the KDF does not appear to comply with any NIST standard.
 It is reportedly used in production at Meta.

-Soatok proposed in 2022 [AES-XGCM], a very similar scheme to XAES-256-GCM that also uses CMAC to derive an AES-GCM key from a 192-bit nonce.
+In 2022, Soatok proposed [AES-XGCM], a similar scheme to XAES-256-GCM that uses CBC-MAC to derive an AES-GCM key from a 224-bit nonce.
 The use of CMAC in XAES-256-GCM is slightly more efficient, and compliant with NIST SP 800-108r1.

 [AES-GEM] is a nonce-extended mode presented at the NIST workshop on the